-Mr T’s son requests a meeting with Dr L. David is concerned to hear that his father has been prescribed sertraline in addition to his other medications.
-He has also searched online about the potential side-effects of verapamil and is of the opinion that this drug in combination with the antidepressant could be the cause of his father’s nausea and increasing listlessness.
-Dr L says it is more likely due to the antibiotics course which is to finish the following day, are likely to be causing some of his symptoms.
-He tells David that the antidepressant has been prescribed because Mr T’s lethargy, sleeplessness and lack of appetite could be symptoms of low mood at having been confined to a hospital bed for the last two weeks.
+Mr T’s son requests a meeting with Dr L. David is concerned to hear that his father has been prescribed an antidepressant in addition to his other medications.
+He has also been on the internet and read about the potential side-effects of verapamil and is of the opinion that this drug in combination with the antidepressant could be the cause of his father’s nausea and increasing listlessness.
+Dr L says it is more likely due to the antibiotics course which is to finish the next day.
+The doctor explains that the antidepressant had been prescribed because Mr T’s lethargy, sleeplessness and lack of appetite could be symptoms of low mood at having been confined to a hospital bed for the last two weeks.
 Dr L agrees to discontinue the antidepressant but to maintain the verapamil dose.

-Two months later David lodges a complaint against Dr L with the GMC.
-In the letter he alleges that his concerns over the use of verapamil and other medications used to treat his father were ignored and the build-up of verapamil in his father's system precipitated later heart failure.
+TWO months later David lodges a complaint against Dr L with the GMC.
+In the letter he alleges that his concerns over the use of verapamil and other medications used to treat his father were ignored and the build-up of verapamil in his system precipitated his later heart failure.
 He also believes it was clinically inappropriate to transfer his father to the geriatric unit given his serious condition.
 He believes the hospital disregarded his welfare power of attorney in regard to treatment decisions in the care of his father.

 MDDUS assists Dr L in drawing up his written response to the allegations along with the support of the hospital.
-All relevant documentation is forwarded to the GMC for consideration by case examiners.
-Two months later the regulator responds with its decision on the matter.
+All relevant documentation is forwarded to the GMC and two months later the regulator responds with its judgement on the matter.

-On the allegation of an inappropriate drug regimen the case examiners find that the use and dosage of verapamil was clinically indicated in Mr T’s treatment given his frequent attacks of SVT, and that any side-effects had been adequately monitored.
-They also note that Mr T had previously been treated with sertraline for depression and its further prescription was not inappropriate.
+On the allegation of an inappropriate drug regimen the case examiners find that the use and dosage of verapamil was clinically indicated in Mr T’s treatment given his frequent attacks of SVT and that any side-effects had been adequately monitored.
+They also note that Mr T had previously been treated with diazepam for anxiety and its further prescription in low dose was not inappropriate.

-“You must keep up to date with, and follow, the law, our guidance and other regulations relevant to your work.”
+“You must keep up to date with and adhere to the laws and codes of practice relevant to your work.”